crownstone/bluenet/docs/TRACKABLE_PARSER.md

 The `chunk` must be part of a [tracking filter data](#tracking-filter-data).

+If a previously committed ilter with the given filterId is already present on the firmware, this will be deallocated prior to handling the chunk and a new filter of given total size will be allocated.

 #### Upload filter packet

 Type | Name | Length | Description